 Core needle biopsy: Under local anesthesia (the area is numbed, but you are awake) a radiologist, using a thin, hollow needle and guided by a computer imaging device, will remove a small piece of tissue containing the suspicious calcifications.

-If you have breast calcifications, talk to your doctor about any concerns you may have.
+If you have breast calcifications, talk to your doctor about your concerns.